cmnworks/flutter_users/README.md

 # Flutter Users

 Beautiful Flutter Login and Registration page with fully functional REST API Authentication using Node.JS and MySQL Database.
-It implements MVC to separate the UI from the business logic and data model.
+It implements MVC pattern to separate the UI from the business logic and data model.

 ![](screenshot/01.png?best=true)